hypertrack/quickstart-ios/README.md

 ### Step 3: Set your Publishable Key

-Open the Quickstart project inside the workspace and set your Publishable Key inside the placeholder in `AppDelegate.swift` file.
+Open the Quickstart project inside the workspace and set your [Publishable Key](#publishable-key) inside the placeholder in the `AppDelegate.swift` file.

-### You are all set
+### Step 4: Run the Quickstart app

 Run the app on your phone, and you should see the following control interface: